 Soon, his fortune would grow exponentially and his trade would stretch from Miami to China, Eastern Europe, and war-torn Afghanistan.
-He had all this — and lost it soon after — before he could legally buy a drink.
+He had it all, but lost it just as quickly — all before he could legally buy a drink.

-This is the true story behind the 2016 film War Dogs — and it’s even more absurd than Hollywood made it seem.
+This is the true story of War Dogs and Efraim Diveroli, a tale that’s even more outlandish than Hollywood made it seem.

 In many ways, Efraim Diveroli’s future path was not a surprise.
 As a child, he delighted in pushing boundaries and breaking rules — endless pranks, alcohol, marijuana.